Oil and Gas Exploration and Production Investment

-Our main objective and activities are to consult operating companies and acquire exploration, production rights of highly potential concessions from various countries: ·
+Our main objective and activities are to consult operating companies and develop new technologies for production optimization.
+We would alsi like to use our experience in the acquisation of exploration and production rights of highly potential concessions from various countries:

 The green assets and undeveloped fields ranking is based on the following factors: